mvsoom/gedankenpolizei/src/slow/reddit/README.md

 Post lenths
 - posts are already structured as single thoughts!
 And have good lengths.
 And have meta title
 - are good building blocks

+We can use the post titles as seed/summaries/...!
+In the training data we could for example use them as metathoughts

 Comments
 - could be good meta thoughts too